emiel04/express-socketio-clean-architecture-template/README.md

 ## Linting and Formatting

-This project uses **Biome** for linting and formatting to ensure code quality and consistency.
+This project uses **Prettier and ESLint** for linting and formatting to ensure code quality and consistency.

 ### To lint your code: